binome-dev/humcp/README.md

-# Humcp
+# HuMCP

-Humcp is a [FastMCP](https://github.com/modelcontextprotocol/fastmcp) server with a FastAPI adapter that exposes MCP tools as REST endpoints with auto-generated Swagger documentation.
+HuMCP is a [FastMCP](https://github.com/modelcontextprotocol/fastmcp) server with a FastAPI adapter that exposes MCP tools as REST endpoints with auto-generated Swagger documentation.
 It provides a curated set of local utility and data manipulation tools.

 ## Services